JuliaPhysics/RadiationSpectra.jl/docs/src/man/fitting.md

 ### 2. User Defined Spectrum Density

-Now we want to define the model, which we want to fit to the data.
+Now we want to define the density, which we want to fit to the data.

-The model is a new struct which needs to be subtype of `RadiationSpectra.UvSpectrumDensity{T}`.
+It is a new `struct` which needs to be subtype of `RadiationSpectra.UvSpectrumDensity{T}`.
 Here, our model will be a Gaussian (signal) on top of flat offset (background):
 ```@example fitting_hist
 struct CustomSpectrumDensity{T} <: RadiationSpectra.UvSpectrumDensity{T}